Stalking / Cyberstalking

 If you were arrested in Central Texas for allegedly committing a stalking or cyberstalking offense, it is in your best interest to immediately seek legal representation.
-Law Office of Michael J. Price aggressively defends individuals all over Williamson County and Bell County, including Benton, Georgetown, Cedar Park, Harker Heights, Hutto, and several other nearby communities.
+Law Office of Price & Wiggins, P.C. aggressively defends individuals all over Williamson County and Bell County, including Benton, Georgetown, Cedar Park, Harker Heights, Hutto, and several other nearby communities.

 Georgetown criminal defense lawyer Michael J. Price can determine all applicable mitigating factors and defenses that can possible lead to your criminal charges being reduced or dismissed.
 He can review your case and discuss all of your legal options with you as soon as you call (512) 354-1880 or submit an online contact form to schedule a free initial consultation.